nymtech/service-grants/service_grants/template.md

 Why do you want to run a Gateway and Network Requester? * Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
+Gateways provide a destination for mixnet packets.
+Most of the internet doesn't use encrypted Sphinx packets, so the gateway acts as a destination, sort of like a mailbox, for messages.
+Network Requester, which allows Nym users to make outbound network requests from your server.
 ```

 USDC or BTC address for payment *
 ```
+3EppCFpd3uAnf6BqQsQK15q1TGmJoVHEG4
 ```